Lane Johnson: 2019–2020

 On November 29, 2019, Johnson signed a four-year, $72 million contract extension with the Eagles with $54.595 million guaranteed, making him the highest-paid offensive lineman in the NFL.

 Johnson was placed on the reserve/COVID-19 list by the Eagles on July 29, 2020.
 He was activated on August 11, 2020.
 He was placed on injured reserve on December 2, 2020.

 2021

 In the middle of the season, Johnson sat out 3 games due to a battle with depression.

-In the December 26th division match vs the New York Giants, Johnson was declared an eligible receiver for a play and caught a pass from Jalen Hurts for a 5 yard touchdown, his first ever touchdown catch.
+In the December, 26th division match vs the New York Giants, Johnson was declared an eligible receiver for a play and caught a pass from Jalen Hurts for a 5-yard touchdown, his first ever touchdown catch.

 The Associated Press named him a second-team All Pro for the 2021 season.

 2022

-On December 11, 2022 Lane Johnson set an NFL record of not allowing a sack in 26 consecutive games.
+On December 11, 2022, Johnson set an NFL record of not allowing a sack in 26 consecutive games.
+On December 26, it was announced that Johnson would miss the remainder of the regular season after suffering a torn tendon in his abdomen.
 Johnson and the Eagles reached Super Bowl LVII, which they lost to the Kansas City Chiefs, 38–35.

+2023

+On March 24, 2023, the Eagles signed Johnson to a one-year contract extension through the 2026 season with $30 million guaranteed.

+2024

+In the 2024 season, Johnson started 15 games for Philadelphia, and won another Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.
+He is one of four Eagles to appear on both Super Bowl-winning teams, along with Brandon Graham, Jake Elliott, and Rick Lovato.

+2025

+On March 17, 2025, Johnson signed a one-year contract extension with the Eagles, which added $8 million over the next two years and an additional $30 million in guarantees.